If you’re an SEO enthusiast, then you’ve probably heard of SERP features.

 How Many SERP Features Are There?

-This is a difficult question because new SERP features are constantly being added.
+This is a difficult question because new SERP elements are constantly being added.

 And on top of that, different search engines have different results and options.